MicrosoftDocs/windowsserverdocs/WindowsServerDocs/networking/technologies/dhcp/quickstart-install-configure-DHCP-server.md

 ---
 Applies to: Windows Server 2022, Windows Server 2019, Windows Server 2016

-This quickstart shows you how to deploy an Internet Protocol (IP) version 4 Dynamic Host Configuration Protocol \(DHCP\) server that automatically assigns IP addresses and DHCP options to IPv4 DHCP clients that are connected to one or more subnets on your network.
+This quickstart shows you how to install an Internet Protocol (IP) version 4 Dynamic Host Configuration Protocol \(DHCP\) server that automatically assigns IP addresses and DHCP options to IPv4 DHCP clients that are connected to one or more subnets on your network.

 ## Prerequisites

-Before you can deploy your IPv4 DHCP server, you must meet the following prerequisites:
+Before you can install your IPv4 DHCP server, you must meet the following prerequisites:

 - A computer running a supported version of Windows Server.
 - A static IP.